ashishkrishnan/sparkplug/docs/flashing-guidelines.md

 static const char* LOCAL_TARGET_PC_IP_ADDRESS = "192.168.1.7";

-const char* LOCAL_TIME_ZONE = "IST-5:30"; // e.g "IST-5:30" which is Asia/Kolkata
+static const char* LOCAL_TIME_ZONE = "IST-5:30"; // e.g "IST-5:30" which is Asia/Kolkata
 ```
 > [!IMPORTANT]
-> Routers have an option to permanent reserve DHCP local IP to your devices.
+> Routers have an option to permanently reserve DHCP local IP to your devices.
 Use to ensure that the target PC does have a new ip after the lease expiry.

 ##### Advanced